-Councils Can: Exemplar Local Plans & policies
+Councils Can: Exemplar Local Plans

 To meet their climate commitments, local councils are setting standards for new buildings that go well beyond current UK building regulations and draw on Passivhaus requirements and methodology.
 We offer an overview of some of the exemplar policies being proposed by local authorities.